 While I discover that many of the students enjoy reading – especially when they’ve found that “just right” book or series they can’t put down — I also look to support teachers and their curriculum.
 Whether it is helping students research for a biography project, find information on rain forests, or just help them locate a book about their favorite breed of dog, I feel as a librarian I need to make sure that they have the right skills and materials to do so.

-Students in Kindergarten through Third Grade attend Library classes for a total of one hour a week.
+Students in Kindergarten through Fourth Grade attend Library classes for a total of one hour a week.
 As a group, we share stories, study authors, and discuss book care.
-Fourth and Fifth graders attend Library a half an hour a week.
-All students learn about how libraries are organized and practice library skills such as alphabetizing and learning about reference materials and digital citizenship.
+Fifth graders attend Library a half an hour a week.
+All students learn about how libraries are organized and practice library skills such as alphabetizing and learning about reference materials.
 All students are given the opportunity to check out books once a week.

 Marsha Setting - Specialist, Library